syedmfuad/syedfuad.github.io/research.md

 Individual, Household, and Community Resilience and Coping Strategies to Violent Conflict Impacts in Sub-Saharan Africa. (*R&R* at Agrekon, with James Muriuki and Darren Hudson) <br>

 Who to Fund?
-Identifying Strategic Collaborations & Stimulative Policies for Dynamic Research Networks. (under review at *Social Networks* with Michael C. Farmer) <br>
+Identifying Strategic Collaborations & Stimulative Policies for Dynamic Research Networks. (with Michael C. Farmer) <br>

-A Problem with Distance Variables and Alternatives for their Use. (under review at *Journal of Real Estate Research* with Michael C. Farmer, Kusum Naithani, and Donald Lacombe) <br>
+A Problem with Distance Variables and Alternatives for their Use. (with Michael C. Farmer, Kusum Naithani, and Donald Lacombe) <br>

 Comparative Effectiveness of Machine Learning Methods for Causal Inference. (with Syed Badruddoza and Modhurima Amin) <br>